techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

     -d mysql:5.7
 ```

-The last thing you will need to do is to use composer to install the dependencies:
+The last thing you will need to do is to use [composer](https://getcomposer.org/) to install the dependencies.
+Run the following command in the project root:

 ```bash
 composer install